 A delirious spell-binding game

-Planet Blupi is a strategy and adventure game.
+Planet Blupi (known as Planet Eggbert too) is a strategy and adventure game.
 It subtly blends action with thought-provoking challenges.
 Behind the quiet and gentle facade, you'll enjoy a fascinating diversion full of surprises.
 Planet Blupi is ideal for ages 12 to 99.

 The game was freed (source code and all media files) and ported to all major platforms (Linux, macOS and Windows) for it's 20th anniversary.

 An HQ version is planned with higher resolutions and much better image quality in a near future.
 The current release (that you can download from this website) has mostly the same look and functionalities that the original version of 1997 but with a portable code and some bugfixes.

 Scroll down in order to download the game.